adoostparast/MAPSD/README.md

-# Markov Affinity-based Proteogenomic signal Diffusion (MAPSD)
+# Markov Affinity-based Proteogenomic Signal Diffusion (MAPSD)
 MAPSD is a multi-omic signal diffusion algorithm designed to identify the disease susceptibility scores in unknown genes (or proteins) in complex and polygenic diseases such as schizophrenia.
 # MAPSD Input arguments
 MAPSD receives four input arguments including: Interactome (Network), Tissue-wise protein abundances, subcellular localization information for proteins, and biological evidences for each gene.